Using goats’ milk to make cheese – its history, science and challenges

 The history of goats’ milk and cheese in the UK

-You’ll often here it trotted out (pardon the pun) that goats aren’t native to the UK and can’t cope with the climate and weather here.
+You’ll often hear it trotted out (pardon the pun) that goats aren’t native to the UK and can’t cope with the climate and weather here.
 People also often suggest that the propensity of goats’ milk cheeses in France and southern Europe is primarily as a result of the Saracens invading southern Europe in the 8th Century and bringing their goats with them from Africa and the Middle East.

 The popular legend has it that when the invading Arab army was defeated at the Loire Valley in France, they left behind the goats they had brought with them.
-The French like to tell the story that when retreating the invaders had to choose between taking with them their goats or their wives.
-Choosing their wives, they left behind the goats, giving France the opportunity to be at the forefront of goats’ cheese making.).
+The French like to tell the story that when retreating, the invaders had to choose between taking with them their goats or their wives.
+Choosing their wives, they left behind the goats, giving France the opportunity to be at the forefront of goats’ cheese-making).
 Many cheesemongers often say this is why historically there were no goats and goats’ cheeses in northern Europe and Britain, adding that goats are not well adapted to cold and humid conditions prevalent in those areas.

 Unfortunately none of this is true.
-Certainly, the Saracen invasion did bring more goats into France (and no-doubt helped establish the Loire Valley as one of the centres of quality goats cheese-making), but there were already goats throughout Europe, including in the UK.
+Certainly, the Saracen invasion did bring more goats into France (and no-doubt helped establish the Loire Valley as one of the centres of quality goats’ cheese-making), but there were already goats throughout Europe, including in the UK.
 Neolithic settlers brought goats over to the UK for their milk and to eat several thousand years before the Saracens invaded (about the time the wheel was being invented and Stonehenge was built).

 In fact to this day there are wild goats to be found living native in the UK (in Snowdonia, Devon and the Cheviot Goats in Northumberland – pictured, for example).
 These feral goats are descended from the original populations that escaped from Neolithic herders 5,000 years ago.
 They cope pretty well with the climate and live outdoors all year round, and the modern British Anglo Nubian breed is said to descend from them.